-Last week I brought Little T to Farnham, Surrey, to visit Birdworld.
+Last week I brought Little T to Farnham, Surrey, for a day out at Birdworld.
 I was looking for a day out in the countryside, somewhere new to visit where Little T could see and interact with birds and animals.
 Covering 26 acres, Birdworld has three main sections across its park: a central area with the birds in aviaries and exhibits, a children’s farm and an aquarium.
 There are over 2,000 animals and birds at Birdworld, including many rehabilitated birds.

 We spent our time making our way around the bird exhibits and at the farm, and while our main focus was on the birds, I think the best experience we had was at the children’s farm and I felt there is room for improvement with several of the bird enclosures.

 With my entrance ticket, I purchased two packs of bird feed – one for ducks, pheasants and geese and the other (dried mealworms) for many of the other birds.
 There are several encounters scheduled throughout the day including Penguin Feeding, Pelican Feeding and the Owl Prowl feeding tour.
 We had just missed the pelicans being fed, which would have been fascinating to watch, and the other encounters were in the afternoon, so we instead set out to explore the park.

 We didn’t see any pheasants on this pheasant walk but it was still enjoyable especially for Little T wandering around the trees and little paths.

 We did manage to put the feed to use just around the corner, passing by a pond with Mandarin ducks swimming about.

 The landscaped gardens of Birdworld offer plenty of areas to relax and enjoy the scenery or to have a picnic.
 Also near this area is a path that takes you to the Forest Lodge Garden Centre.